Dholydai/writerz-with-an-attitude/README.md

 Do you think single-hand writers should use speech-to-text?
 No, crafting written language is best experienced as a tactle exercise.

 Introducing my new sleek cases, no more chunky boxes.
-Jeffery Minton, thank you for keyboard_stl_generator software...
-I figured out how to use it!
+Jeffery Minton, thank you for the keyboard_stl_generator software.

 Ronald Earl Walker - Inventor of the Post-Mechanical Keyboard